seadowg/travel-guides/sf-guide.md

 ### Fourbarrel (15th & Valencia)

 This place became famous for it's dear heads and all vinyl music.
 The coffee is nice also.
-They have a single origin bar as well where someone will advise through choosing your perfect bean.
+They have a single origin bar as well where someone will take you through choosing your perfect bean.

 ### Philz (24th & Folsom)